MD-Jafor-Sadek-Khan/ZTM--Crwn-Clothing--React--Redux-SAGA--with-TypeScript/README.md

 5. To test the Stripe integration, follow the instructions provided in the payment section of the application.

     - Use the test card number: 4242 4242 4242 4242
     - Use a future date for the "MM/YY" field.
+Example: if the current month is April 2024, use May 2024.
     - Use "242" for the CVC field.
     - Use "42424" for the ZIP code field.